hmdc/h2/doc/design.md

 Build a workflow which can execute the following function:

-1. Given a project name, create wildcard SSL certificates for projects, create appropriate CNAME, and deploy a Caprover/H2 cluster: [^todo-create-coldfront-resources-for-pie]
+1. Given a project name, create wildcard SSL certificates for projects, create appropriate CNAME, and deploy a Caprover/H2 cluster:[^todo-create-coldfront-resources-forpie]

 [^todo-ingestion-form]:

 [^todo-ingestion-security-review]:

-[^todo-create-coldfront-resources-for-pie]:
+[^todo-create-coldfront-resources-forpie]:
 [^detail-wildcard-domain]:

 [^detail-terraform-set-cname-to-lb-or-instance-group]: